NORTH AMERICAN GUN DOG ASSOCIATION RULES

 a.
 In the Doubles Division, the two handlers and the two dogs are considered a team and can only enter that division once.
 As long as one of the team members change, a new team may be formed.
 (Example: the same two handlers may make up a different team as long as they change one of the dogs or vice versa.)

 b.
 In the Doubles Division, the handlers must stay within a maximum of 50 yards of each other at all times.
 If a handler has to leave the field to retrieve a dog or bird, the other handler and dog must cease hunting until his/her partner is able to resume hunting.
 Any birds pointed or flushed during the hunter's absence will not count.
 Failure to abide by this rule will be cause for immediate disqualification.

 c.
 In the Doubles Division, points are awarded for birds produced rather than pointed or flushed.
 In order to get points for a produced bird, the dog must produce the bird by point or flush within the field boundaries.
 Each run will be 20 minutes with a 6-bird plant.
 Each run will be a 20 minutes with a 6 bird plant.

 d.
 In the Doubles Division two hunters have 10 shells (5 shells each).
 Each hunter must shoot at least one shell.
+If one hunter shoots all 6 birds the other hunter must forfeit 1 shell.
 Shells may be shared by the hunters.